Cightline/switch_stream/README.md

+I am no longer working on this, consider using the Rust rewrite ["pulsecycle"](https://github.com/Cightline/pulsecycle)

 # switch_stream
 A Python script to switch all of your Pulseaudio streams (I just noticed I had a few stars, so I pushed out an update since I was using a different repo).